keshavbhatt/keshavbhatt/README.md

 <img src="images/svg/header_en.svg"></img>

  My name is Keshav Bhatt.
-I am a independent, Free, Open-source application developer from the northern region of India from state Uttarakhand.
+I am a independent, Free, Open-source application developer from the northern region of India.

 My main focus since I was introduced to FOSS is on developing applications targeting Linux Desktop Operating systems.
 I have been using FOSS since I was in 10th grade in the year 2010, the first OS which attracted my focus toward application development was Ubuntu 10.10 Maverick Meerkat.